MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/inheritance-process-model.md

 You can delete a field, and later restore it.
 Deleting a field deletes all data associated with that field, including historical values.
 Once deleted, you can only restore the field and recover the data using the [Fields - Update REST API](/rest/api/azure/devops/wit/fields/update?view=azure-devops-rest-6.0).

 Instead of deleting a field, you may want to instead hide or remove the field from a work item form.
+For details, see [Add and manage fields, Show, hide, or remove a field](customize-process-field.md#show-hide-remove-field).

 [!INCLUDE [temp](../_shared/field-reference.md)]